xenopiece/Dark-Souls-Dank-Random-Weapon-mod/README.md

 # Dark Souls Dank Random Weapon mod
 This is a Random Weapon mod for Dark Souls III<br />

-You can customize the timer for when it switches weapon (Please don't set the timer to 0, because you won't be able to get past the loading screen)<br />
+You can customize the timer (in seconds) for when it switches weapon (Please don't set the timer to 0, because you won't be able to get past the loading screen)<br />

 Weapons have random infusion and upgrade level.<br />